Eomys/pyleecan-doc/test.contribution.rst

 ````````````

 PYLEECAN classes are generated automatically, all the classes are built in the same way.
 This fact enables us
 to test all the classes with one test file which you can find in **Tests/Classes**.
-So you won't need to develop test for
+So you won't need to develop tests for
-the class it self but you will have to develop the tests for the methods defined in the :ref:`class.generation:Class creation`.
+the class itself but you will have to develop the tests for the methods defined in the :ref:`class.generation:Class creation`.

 All the methods tests are gathered in **Tests/Methods/<subfolder>** with **Subfolder** the type of the class (*Geometry*,
 *Machine*, *Slot*, etc.).